achimgaedke/py-aws-vault-auth/README.md

 This project does:

+* help with AWS authentication with `aws-vault` mid-session, i.e.
 * make it easy for data-scientists to avoid copying credentials into a notebook
-* avoid starting jupyterlab with `aws-vault exec XXX -- jupyter lab` (or VSCode...)
+* avoid starting jupyter with `aws-vault exec XXX -- jupyter lab` (or VSCode...)
-* return the context as directly usable with popular data-science tools
+* return the AWS credentials directly usable with popular data-science tools
 * request the MFA token via python's input context, i.e. the `input` built-in function
-* aims to work in Linux/MacOS (and hopefully MS Windows) wo extra dependencies and a variety of python3 versions
+* aims to work in Linux/MacOS (and hopefully MS Windows) wo extra dependencies and supportin a variety of python3 versions

 If you prefer another window poping up somewhere, you can use `prompt="osascript"` (with MacOS) or similar.
 This won't use python's `input` function.

 This project does **not**:

-* uses all features of `aws-vault`
+* use all features of `aws-vault`
-* capture the input dialogues for various key chain/password managers
+* capture the input dialogues for various key-chain/password managers

 To avoid too many password manager input dialogues, have a look at [the `aws-vault` documentation](https://github.com/99designs/aws-vault/blob/master/USAGE.md#backends).